MatthewBleUK/horizontally.js/README.md

 # NPM Usage

 Horizontally.js is also available on NPM and can be installed via the command line.
+When using NPM the CSS and JS files need to be included/imported for the package to work correctly.

 ```
 npm install horizontally.js